Looking to travel to Shetland?

 The hotel looks a bit like a motel from the outside and the approach is from the town centre and Gordon Bain Hospital.

 On entering through the double doors you will find reception on your right-hand side.
-Straight ahead if the bar and restaurant and to the left is a small bar area which is generally quite quiet.
+Straight ahead of the bar and restaurant and to the left is a small bar area which is generally quite quiet.

 All the hotel rooms are either up half a flight of stairs or down half a flight of stairs.
 Some rooms look over the car park and some look over the sea.